wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 Integrating with external user management systems
 -------------------------------------------------

 You can configure Wazuh to communicate with an external user management system such as LDAP to authenticate users.
-Open a support ticket to perform this integration.
+Open a support ticket through the **Help** section on your Wazuh Cloud Console to perform this integration.